Public Announcement No. 54 of the Standing Committee of the Shanghai People's Congress

 (2) Acts that seriously disrupt the order of fair market competition and normal social order;

 (3)Refusing to perform or escaping performance of legally-prescribed obligations, where the circumstances are serious;

-(4) Refusing to perform State obligations, endangering national defense interests, or destroying national defense facilities.
+(4) Refusing to perform national defense obligations, or acts endangering national defense interests, or destroying national defense facilities.